LasithaAmarasinghe/Workout-Buddy/README.md

 ## 🎯 Usage

-- **🏋️ Adding a Workout**: Fill in the exercise title, load (in kg), and reps, then click the **Add Workout** button to log a new workout.
+- **Adding a Workout**: Fill in the exercise title, load (in kg), and reps, then click the **Add Workout** button to log a new workout.
-- **📅 Viewing Workouts**: View previously added exercises, including their load and rep details, along with timestamps of when they were logged.
+- **Viewing Workouts**: View previously added exercises, including their load and rep details, along with timestamps of when they were logged.

 ## 🤝 Contributing

-1. 🍴 Fork the repository.
+1. Fork the repository.
-2. 🌱 Create a new branch (`git checkout -b feature-name`).
+2. Create a new branch (`git checkout -b feature-name`).
-3. 📝 Commit your changes (`git commit -m 'Add new feature'`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
-4. 🚀 Push to the branch (`git push origin feature-name`).
+4. Push to the branch (`git push origin feature-name`).
-5. 📬 Open a pull request.
+5. Open a pull request.

 ## 🎖️ Acknowledgements